Wilenty/7zTC-7-ZIP-NanaZip-Theme-Changer/README.md

 Please provide in message the nickname or e-mail, or (if you want) the first name and second name, for who the program will be designed?

 Multi-license (business) version are also available, please contact me personally with your offer.

+P.S.
+**Please, don't share your personal version in the internet.
+I will share for all supporters the fixed version, if there will be any errors in the program.
+But, if I can find your personal version in the internet - then I will not share the version without bugs for you.**